absterjr/Machine-Learning-and-OpenCV/README.md

 This README.md is for TaskPhase at VISION

 ## Task 1
-- Finish a Crash Course on Python [https://coursera.org/share/87595f4893e2bc176feb519b54758b0c]
+- Finish a Crash Course on Python
 - Create 2 Games from any of the four games given:
 Tic-Tac-Toe,
 Snake-Game,
 Connect Four,
 Tetris
-- Keep Proper Documentation
+The Task was great.
+The time given was the perfect time to complete it.
+I enjoyed it very much.

 ## Task 2